 How do I refer a client to the IMPACT trial?

 Referrers are welcome to contact us if they would like to refer a client.

 For additional details on how referrers can support their clients access the IMPACT trial at the Phoenix Australia Traumatic Stress Clinic, please read the Frequently Asked Questions document.

 The IMPACT trial is being conducted by Phoenix Australia – Centre for Posttraumatic Mental Health, a national centre of excellence in posttraumatic mental health, affiliated with the University of Melbourne.

 This research project has been approved by the Human Research Ethics Committee of The University of Melbourne (ID Number: 1853047.6).

-Speak to our team for a free expert assessment and treatment.
-If you would like to participate or find out more about the trial, please contact the Trial Intake Officer on 1800 514 905 or register your interest below.
+If you would like to participate or find out more, please contact the Phoenix Australia Traumatic Stress Clinic intake line on 1800 514 905 or register your interest below.